libxmq/xmq/README.md

 }
 ```

-or if you prefer JSON: xmq --ixml=dates.ixml -i '22 November 2024' to-json | jq .`
+or if you prefer JSON: xmq dates.ixml -i '22 November 2024' to-json | jq .`
 ```
 {
   "_": "date",